riverford/durable-ref/README.md

 to e.g cache values pervasively.
 - URI's are shareable, and themselves values.
 Have an in-memory map reference many enormous data structures but retain the benefits of immutabity of the map only references values.

 I hope this library starts the conversation on how durable reference types should be implemented in a consistent way.
-Such that the references can be shared between programs without them having knowledge of one anothers internals.
+The goal being that the references can be shared between programs without them having knowledge of one anothers internals.

 ## A note on performance